avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_design.md

 // A non-negative coin amount in a supported coin type message Amount {
   uint64 value = 1;
-  CoinType coin_type = 2;
 }

-// Supported built-in coin types enum CoinType {
-  COIN_TYPE_CORE = 0;   // $KCents - the basic accounting unit of Karma Coins
-  COIN_TYPE_STABLE = 1; // $KCStableCents - a built-in stable coin
-  // other coin types can be added in future versions of the protocol }

 // We use substrate notions here to support PoStake consensus such as locked funds